domschrei/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 ### Creating the Base Docker Leader and Worker Images for Solvers

-See the [SAT-Comp Docker Images README.md file](../docker/README.md) in the `docker` directory for instructions on how to build and test Docker images.
+See the [Solver Development README](../docker/README-Solver-Development.md) in the `docker` directory for instructions on how to build and test Docker images.

 ### Storing Solver Images in the ECR repository